-Figure 11 shows the basic conceptual circuit of a typical common battery telephone set.
+Figure 11 shows the basic conceptual circuit of a typical common battery telephone set for use in a manual switching system.

 Figure 11.
 Basic telephone set circuit (individual line station)

 The transmission circuit comprises a transformer, capacitors, resistors, and so forth.
 It is used to couple the receiver and transmitter to the line.
 It does this in such a way that the voice signals from the transmitter do not come back into the receiver at "full strength" (an arrangement called an "anti-sidetone" circuit, sidetone referring to the speaker's voice coming out of his own receiver, a phenomenon that is good but only if it is not "too strong").
 The transmission circuit also arranges for the DC current that flows in the line when the set is active to pass through the transmitter itself, energizing it.